lieb/postdove/doc/virtiofs_storage.md

 in this base configuration is that the networking has been set up to use the bridge that allows the VM to be directly visible to the local network.

+This functionality is relatively new although most distributions now fully support it.
+We assume here that not all the pieces are in place in order to show what really goes on under the covers in the fancy GUI virtualization tools.
-Although the kernel, QEMU, and libvirt have been updated enough to support *VirtioFS*, the GUI interfaces are holding off while a few configuration details are simplified further.
+Although the kernel, QEMU, and libvirt have been updated enough to support *VirtioFS*, we will skip the GUI interfaces which could simplify a few configuration details.
 This means some extra manual labor on our part.

 ## Creating a Virtual Filesystem
 We make changes in three places.
 First, we do not need the *bind* mount in